lombardero/cheatsheets/5-java/spring/1-basics.md

 # Spring concepts

-Spring is a framework, not a library, as you do not control it, it controls you!
-It controls the way you must write your application.

-Spring was born to avoid needing to declare all the objects your code uses, in order to reduce boilerplate code.
-It injects dependencies; the main thing you need to do as developer is to wire the dependencies together.

 - [Spring concepts](#spring-concepts)
   - [Learning spring](#learning-spring)
   - [Sping Annotations](#sping-annotations)
   - [How does it work](#how-does-it-work)
   - [Spring weaknesses](#spring-weaknesses)

+Spring is a framework, not a library, as you do not control it, it controls you!
+It controls the way you must write your application.

+Spring was born to avoid needing to declare all the objects your code uses, in order to reduce boilerplate code.
+It injects dependencies; the main thing you need to do as developer is to wire the dependencies together.

 ## Learning spring

 Leaning spring:
 - Spring in action (book)
 - Udemy for spring certification
 - baledung.com
-- Lighter version of the Spring docs :point_left: [here](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/).
+- Lighter version of the Spring docs :point_right: [here](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/).
 - [Eugenp tutorials](https://github.com/eugenp/tutorials)
 - Best way of learning spring: remove annotations from your code, and try re-adding them all Googling